 The sub-adviser targets fixed income securities with different maturities, durations, and quality requirements.
 Duration is a measure of price sensitivity of a debt security or a portfolio of debt securities to relative changes in interest rates.
+For instance, a duration of "five years" means that a security's or portfolio's price would be expected to decrease by approximately 5% with a 1% increase in interest rates (assuming a parallel shift in yield curve).
 Maturity is the period during which its owner will receive interest payments on the investment.
 A bond's quality is a reference to the grade given to a bond by a rating service that indicates its credit quality.
 The rating takes into consideration a bond issuer's financial strength or its ability to pay a bond's principal and interest in a timely fashion.